 Happy singing, folks.
 Remember Zephaniah’s call to “sing aloud, O Daughter Zion…[for] the LORD is in your midst!”

-Bio: I’m a Presbyterian pastor, husband, hymn-writer, musician, and liturgist who ministers to and with the people who are Shelter Island Presbyterian Church in Shelter Island, NY.
-Having been ordained for almost a year and a half, I am currently navigating this tricky and blessed journey known as being a Teaching Elder (although most days I prefer to consider myself a “Learning” Elder!).
-In 2010, I graduated from Presbyterian College in Clinton, SC.
-In 2014, I completed my studies at Columbia Theological Seminary with a Master of Divinity and a Master of Arts in Practical Theology with an emphasis in worship, music, and liturgy.
-In my free time, I love going to the beach with my Golden-Doodle, Elsie, and exploring New York City with my wife, Tricia Garrett Fearing.
-In addition to my work at Shelter Island I serve as the Moderator of the Missions Team for the Synod of the Northeast.
-You can find original lectionary liturgies and hymns at my website, www.stephenmfearing.com.
-All original resources found at my website are free for congregational use!
-You can follow me on Twitter @stephenmfearing.
+Stephen Fearing, MDiv and MAPT ’14 is a Presbyterian pastor, husband, hymn-writer, musician, and liturgist who ministers to and with the people who are Shelter Island Presbyterian Church in Shelter Island, NY.
+Having been ordained for almost a year and a half, he is currently navigating this tricky and blessed journey known as being a Teaching Elder (although most days he prefers to consider himself a “Learning” Elder!).
+In 2010, Stephen graduated from Presbyterian College in Clinton, SC.
+In 2014, he completed my studies at Columbia Theological Seminary with a Master of Divinity and a Master of Arts in Practical Theology with an emphasis in worship, music, and liturgy.
+In his free time, he loves going to the beach with his Golden-Doodle, Elsie, and exploring New York City with his wife, Tricia Garrett Fearing.
+In addition to his work at Shelter Island he serves as the Moderator of the Missions Team for the Synod of the Northeast.
+You can find original lectionary liturgies and hymns at his website, www.stephenmfearing.com.
+All original resources found at his website are free for congregational use!
+You can follow Stephen Fearing on Twitter @stephenmfearing.